awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_ASA.md

 + [An Example Configuration](#Cisco_ASA_details)
 + [How to Test the Customer Gateway Configuration](#TestCustomerGateway_ASA)

-In this section we walk you through an example of the configuration information provided by your integration team if your customer gateway is a Cisco ASA device running Cisco ASA 8\.2\+ software\.
+In this section, you get an example of the configuration information provided by your integration team if your customer gateway is a Cisco ASA device running Cisco ASA 8\.2\+ software\.

 The diagram shows the high\-level layout of the customer gateway\.
 You should use the real configuration information that you receive from your integration team and apply it to your customer gateway\.

 ## A High\-Level View of the Customer Gateway<a name="Cisco_ASA_overview"></a>

 The following diagram shows the general details of your customer gateway\.
-Note that the VPN connection consists of two separate tunnels\.
+The VPN connection consists of two separate tunnels\.
 Using redundant tunnels ensures continuous availability in the case that a device fails\.

 ![\[Cisco ASA high-level diagram\]](http://docs.aws.amazon.com/vpc/latest/adminguide/images/highlevel-cisco-asa-diagram.png)